 Dublin is Ireland's largest city and is seen as the gateway to The Emerald Isle.
 If you're travelling to Ireland by air, there's a good chance you will land and begin your tour in the capital.
 However, Dublin is far from a stopover on your Irish vacation: this vibrant city has plenty of attractions to suit all visitors and easily merits a few days in itself.
 Of course, this isn't always possible and, for those who have a tight travel itinerary, we have written a piece detailing exactly how to do Dublin in one day.

 Temple Bar is perhaps the most visited district of Dublin, with many tourists scarcely venturing beyond Dame Street and the Liffey which mark the upper and lower reaches of this cultural quarter.
 Tourists who enjoy Trinity College and Christ Church Cathedral won't have far to go to enjoy the nearby Meeting House Square with its galleries, archives and weekly food market.
 Stalls with Irish produce and food trucks take over the Square every Saturday between 10am and 5pm.

 The price of a pint or a bite to eat in Temple Bar is higher, on average than the rest of Dublin City.
 For this reason, many people walk through the area to soak up the atmosphere rather than spend the whole evening there.

-Temple Bar is a favourite for stag and hen (bachelor/bachelorette) parties and can become very busy and crowded, especially during weekends and summer months.
+Temple Bar is a favourite for stag and hen (bachelor/bachelorette) parties and can be very crowded, especially during weekends and summer months.

 Ireland's most prestigious university is arguably its most attractive too.
 Covering no less than 16 hectares, the college buildings and grounds are a poetic tribute to the best of Victorian architecture.
 Receiving its charter from Queen Elizabeth I in 1592, Trinity remained exclusively protestant until 1793.
 Today, such prejudices and exclusions are long gone, and Trinity enjoys a global reputation as a leading institution for learning, teaching and research.